Truss leads Sunak by 32 points in new poll despite ‘full fat U-turn’ on pay

 Of 1,003 members questioned, 58 per cent backed Ms Truss with 26 per cent Mr Sunak.

-The survey was carried out today and yesterday, as Ms Truss was forced into an embarassing climbdown over plans to cut the pay of public sector workers outside London.
+The survey was carried out on Tuesday and Wednesday, as Ms Truss was forced into an embarassing climbdown over plans to cut the pay of public sector workers outside London.

 Register for free to continue reading